jweaver72/EGZUMMER-WIKI/Home.md

 On this wiki the (custom and extended) functions are described, which have been realized with this adapted firmware ;-)

+This Manual is located as Wiki at https://github.com/egzumer/uv-k5-firmware-custom/wiki

 # Chapters